code-newbies/trello_newsletter/README.md

 This will output all your environment variables that you have set.
 Just search for `TRELLO_DEVELOPER_PUBLIC_KEY` to make sure that it is all set.

 4. Get your member token by visiting this url: `https://trello.com/1/authorize?key=YOURAPIKEY&response_type=token&expiration=never`
-  - key: Your api key, the key that you got from step one.
+  - key: Your api key, copy and paste the key you got above.
   - response_type: 'token'
   - expiration: 'never' if you want your token to never expire (which is what we want).
 If you leave this blank the token generated will expire in 30 days.